wjshark/Notes_On_Things/Houdini_Particles.md

   - Now you transfer attribute as the particle approaches the ground plane outside the sim with attributeTransfer
     - example alter scale/rotation as it nears the ground.
 ## 12. Add velocity for Motion Blur in Maya
-- This only necessary if you point count is changing.
-Its not a limit with abc, it just doesnt make sense to calculate velocity over a changing point count.
+- This only necessary if your point count is changing.
+Its not a limit with alembic, it just doesnt make sense to calculate velocity over a changing point count.
 How can you track point 5 if it suddenly exists somewhere else on the next frame
   - If it is a static point count then you dont need this.
 - create attribpromote
   - Original name = v Cd